Hyprr (Howdoo) (UDOO) Price Reaches $0.0424 on Exchanges

-Hyprr (Howdoo) (UDOO) traded flat against the US dollar during the twenty-four hour period ending at 23:00 PM Eastern on July 17th.
-During the last seven days, Hyprr (Howdoo) has traded flat against the US dollar.
-One Hyprr (Howdoo) coin can now be bought for about $0.0424 or 0.00000067 BTC on major exchanges.
-Hyprr (Howdoo) has a total market capitalization of $18.72 million and $256,712.00 worth of Hyprr (Howdoo) was traded on exchanges in the last day.
+Hyprr (Howdoo) (UDOO) traded flat against the dollar during the 1 day period ending at 20:00 PM ET on July 18th.
+One Hyprr (Howdoo) coin can currently be bought for about $0.0424 or 0.00000067 BTC on popular exchanges.
+Hyprr (Howdoo) has a total market capitalization of $18.72 million and $256,712.00 worth of Hyprr (Howdoo) was traded on exchanges in the last 24 hours.
+In the last week, Hyprr (Howdoo) has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.